gabbymorgan/silver-parakeet/README.md

 ## What is it?

-Silver Parakeet is an educational program showing how Puppeteer could be used to automatically submit random fake reports to a website.
+Silver Parakeet is an educational program showing how Puppeteer could be used to automatically submit randomized report data to a website.

 ## How Do I Use It?
 DISCLAIMER: THIS IS FOR EDUCATIONAL PURPOSES ONLY.
 DO NOT USE THIS OR ANY OTHER SOFTWARE TO SPAM A SITE.